LazyDom/blog/_posts/2025-08-06-email-security-phishing-analysis.md

 - **Malicious Attachments/Malware**: Files that deliver malware
 - **Quishing & Emerging Attacks**: QR code phishing, AI-generated emails, calendar invites

-Phishing emails use tricky phrases like “you have won a gift,” “don’t miss out on the big discount,” or “your account will be suspended if you don’t click.”
-The goal isn’t just to steal passwords, but to exploit the human factor—the weakest link in security.
-Attackers use phishing as a first step to infiltrate systems. :envelope: :warning: :mag:
+Phishing emails use manipulative, high‑impact language: “you have won a gift,” “don’t miss out on the big discount,” “your account will be suspended,” “immediate action required,” “unusual sign‑in detected,” or “final notice – payment failure.”
+Beyond stealing credentials, the real objective is exploiting urgency, fear, curiosity, financial pressure, or authority—the human factor (still the weakest link).
+Attackers weaponize time pressure (deadlines, expiring access), consequences (account closure, legal escalation), and rewards (refunds, bonuses) to short‑circuit judgment. :envelope: :warning: :mag:
-Email is often the first point in the kill chain—defending it is critical.
+Email is often the first point in the kill chain—defending it early reduces downstream compromise.
 <!--more-->

 ### Information Gathering & Spoofing